gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 ![VPC peering active](img/aws_vpc_peering_active.jpeg)

-The next problem is DNS.
+The next problem: DNS.

 By default, DNS resolution of hostname to private IPs is disabled.
 That's a problem because I'm using the RDS hostname to connect to it.
 The app needs to be able to resolve that hostname to an IP.
 So that [needs enabling](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html.).

 Click the "Edit DNS settings" button and toggle the option to enabled.

-**Note:** You need to do the same process in _both- regions for them to \_both_ show as "Enabled":
+**Note:** You need to do the same process in _both_ AWS regions for them to _both_ show as "Enabled" (as shown below):

 ![DNS enabled](img/aws_vpc_dns_enabled.jpeg)